UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/06_non_blocking_communication.md

 [A chain of ranks](fig/rank_chain.png)

-For for following skeleton below, use non-blocking communication to send `send_message` to the right right and receive a message from the left rank.
+For the following skeleton below, use non-blocking communication to send `send_message` to the right right and receive a message from the left rank.
 Create two programs, one using `MPI_Wait()` and the other using `MPI_Test()`.

 ```c